Can I get a positive pregnancy test and not be pregnant?

 Fertility specialist

 Dr Irfana Koita is an expert fertility specialist in London who specialises in fertility diagnostics, egg freezing, IVF, preimplantation genetic diagnoses, polycystic ovaries and endometriosis.
 She also treats patients with fibroids and experiencing recurrent miscarriage.
-Dr Koita is a fertility consultant at LycaHealth and IVF Matters Fertility Clinic, where she is also a director.
+Dr Koita is a fertility consultant at IVF Matters Fertility Clinic, where she is also a director.

 Since achieving her medical degree from Grant Medical College in 1998, she has gained over 18 years of experience as a fertility specialist.
 She trained at King's College Hospital London NHS Trust and has achieved both membership and fellowship of the Royal College of Obstetricians and Gynaecologists (RCOG).
 She also holds a Master's in Healthcare Leadership from the prestigious Cornell University.